Flashdance (song)

-"Flashdance" is a song by American electronic music duo Deep Dish with the vocals from Anousheh Khalili.
+"Flashdance" is a song by American electronic music duo Deep Dish with vocals provided by Anousheh Khalili.
 It is a cover of "He's a Dream" by Shandi Sinnamon, from the Flashdance soundtrack.
 Released in 2004, the song received positive critical reviews and became a hit in several countries, including the United Kingdom, where it debuted and peaked at number three on the UK Singles Chart.

 Reception

 Critical response

 Ben Hogwood of musicOMH was favorable of the song, saying that "Flashdance" has given Deep Dish "a huge worldwide club hit, its full-bodied hook picked up by many a DJ".
 Hogwood named it the most commercial track on the album, which according to him "loosely follows the lead of its predecessor, teaming moody instrumentals with club based vocal tracks".
 The "Guetta & Garraud F*** Me I'm Famous" remix was nominated to the Grammy Award for Best Remixed Recording, Non-Classical.